simon-an/angular-ts-basic-training/slides/angular/chapter7.md

   }
 ```

+- Hint: make sure you don't complete the getItems() Observable.

 ### Exercise 7.2.4 Call the add Item Method from the safe-page.component.ts

 Hint: subscribe to the afterClosed Observable of the dialogRef.